business writing courses

 Learn how to write electrifying, well-structured, and professional copy on demand with the bestselling instructor, Shani Raja, a former Wall Street Journal editor and in-house writing trainer, who now teaches the world’s best newspaper editors secrets to 500k+ students around the globe.

 This course is ideal for those who know basic grammar and yearn to take their writing to the next level.
-Here are the concepts you’ll learn in Shani Raja’s bestselling business writing course:
+Here are the concepts you’ll learn:

 • The 4 ingredients of exceptional writing – simplicity, clarity, elegance, and evocativeness